johnjago/johnjago.com/content/projects.md

 draft: false
 ---

-A history of all software and writing projects I’ve worked on that I can remember.
+A history of all my software and writing projects that I can remember.

 ## Now